The landscape committee will meet on the following dates in 2021. (You may also see these dates by downloading the attached file

 Since inception, Windgate II has invested in and maintained an abundance of trees and shrubs to enhance the overall look of our community.
 Over time, our landscaping has matured, and we have many shrubs that are declining due to age or in some cases, inadequate pruning.
 We also have areas where shrubs, ground cover, and flowering annuals have outgrown their surroundings.

-If your area is not being rejuvenated this year, we ask for your patience.
+If your area is not yet scheduled for rejuvenation, we ask for your patience.
 We recognize that there are many areas of need in the community; however, this project must be undertaken over a span of several years due to the scope and cost.

-In addition to the rejuvenation plans, the Landscape Committee will continue to make recommendations to the Board to use the annual budgeted operating funds for landscape enhancements.
+In addition to the rejuvenation plans, the Landscape Committee will continue to make recommendations to the Board to use the annual budgeted operating funds for non-routine landscape requirements including enhancements.

 Other Landscape Updates (June 1, 2020)